Screen Frames and Mesh

 VIEWS (left) | Standard Screen Mesh (Right)

-This barely visible frame is almost completely hidden by the screen track, and its innovative, flexible construction makes it effortless to remove or install.
+This barely visible frame is almost completely hidden by the screen track, and its flexible construction makes it effortless to remove or install.

 - Easy to Use: FlexScreen springs into an opening, making storing, installing and removing the screens easy.

 Other Screen Options

 Extruded Aluminum FrameSuperior in strength to Roll Form frames, extruded aluminum frames are tough, sturdy and easy to remove and install, with hidden metal corners that won’t become brittle over time as exposed plastic corners can.

 Aluminum Roll Form FrameAluminum Roll Form screens are a lightweight, value option available for certain windows only.
 Ideal for smaller window openings.

 Upgrade to Virtually Invisible Screens, for a brighter view, 25% better airflow, and maximum protection against small insects.